27 Hidden Scenes in Saving Private Ryan

-Following is our collection of Saving Private Ryan facts.
-Handpicked and verified, these little-known details can be obscure enough most people will miss.
-These behind the scene easter eggs and hidden messages will give you another view of Saving Private Ryan film message.
+27 of the most interesting Saving Private Ryan easter eggs you didn't know about.
+Handpicked and verified, these little-known hidden details can be obscure enough most people will miss.
+These behind the scene easter eggs and hidden messages will give you another view of Saving Private Ryan movie message.

 After Wade is wounded he requests "a little more morphine".
 Morphine syrettes during WWII contained a very strong dose, and two for someone with blood loss as severe as his would be fatal.
 The rest of the unit knows this, which is why they hesitate before giving it to him